discretize/discretize-guides/builds/warrior/power-bladesworn/index.md

 </Warning>

 The <Specialization text="Power Bladesworn" name="Bladesworn"/> is a situationally strong build for <Specialization name="Warrior"/> in fractals.
 It has more initial burst than <Specialization text="Power Berserker" name="Berserker"/> thanks to <Skill name="Dragon Trigger" />, but loses most of its sustained damage in favour of short damage spikes.
-Unfortuanately if enemies dont phase or die shortly after your burst, your damage drops off hard and you would be better playing <Specialization text="Power Berserker" name="Berserker"/>.
+Unfortunately if enemies dont phase or die shortly after your burst, your damage drops off hard and you would be better playing <Specialization text="Power Berserker" name="Berserker"/>.

 Besides providing the group with strong unique damage buffs through the stats of <Skill name="Banner of Strength"/> and <Skill name="Banner of Discipline"/>. <Specialization name="Warrior"/> can provide half of the necessary <Boon name="Might"/> and <Boon name="Fury"/> to the group by using <Skill name="Forgreatjustice"/>.